kubernetes/minikube/site/content/en/docs/contrib/releasing/binaries.md

 ## Build the Release

-This step uses the git tag to publish new binaries to GCS and create a github release:
+This step uses the git tag to publish new binaries to GCS and create a GitHub release:

 * Navigate to the minikube "Release" jenkins job
 * Ensure that you are logged in (top right)